NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/KNOW_ABOUT_OUR_LAB/README.md

 # PUBLICATIONS - 2015

 ### Kedia, Jyoti, and Neena Gupta.
 "Design and analysis of serially coupled double ring resonator filter."
 Journal of Nanoelectronics and Optoelectronics 10.6 (2015): 755-760.
-### Kedia, Jyoti, and Neena Gupta.
-"Design and analysis of serially coupled double ring resonator filter."
-Journal of Nanoelectronics and Optoelectronics 10.6 (2015): 755-760.
 ### Gupta, Dhanvi, and Divya Dhawan.
 "A study of various PAPR reduction techniques for optical OFDM systems."
 International Journal of Computer Applications 115.15 (2015): 26-29.